Valerie

 She listened to music much of

 the time, including when doing homework.
-It gave her a connection to other
+It gave her a feeling of connection to

 On the Female Problem